Non-Instrumental Movement Inhibition

 Non-Instrumental Movement Inhibition (NIMI) is an aspect of body language when a person stops fidgeting because they are interested in what they are watching.
 For example, when a young child is rapt watching a cartoon, they often sit motionless with their mouth open; this motionlessness is NIMI.
-As such, it is psychological phenomenon and a form of embodied behavior, where gestures and body movements reflect the thoughts and emotions in a person's mind.
+As such, it is a psychological phenomenon and a form of embodied behavior, where gestures and body movements reflect the thoughts and emotions in a person's mind.
 This phenomenon is different from almost all other body language because it interprets what does not happen (i.e. an absence of movement) rather than making an interpretation based on a specific gesture.

 During NIMI, visual engagement or attention leads subconsciously to lower levels of fidgeting (and other non-instrumental movements).